pasqal-io/emulators/docs/emu_mps/advanced/errors.md

 ## truncation of the state

-After each 2-site evolution, an SvD is applied to split the vector for the 2-site subsystem back into 2 tensors for the MPS.
+After each 2-site evolution, an SD is applied to split the vector for the 2-site subsystem back into 2 tensors for the MPS.
 The behaviour of this truncation is identical to that of general MPS truncation ([see here](mps/index.md)).

 As explained there, each truncation finds the smallest MPS whose norm-distance is less than the precision from the original MPS.
 TDVP sweeps from left two right over neighbouring pairs of qubits, and back.
 This means that for each timestep, `2*(nqubits-1)` truncations are performed, so by the triangle inequality, TDVP will output a state whose distance is less than `2*(nqubits-1)*precision` from the state TDVP would have output without truncation.
 Note that the truncation errors will not all point in the same direction, so the actual error will likely be closer to `sqrt(2*(nqubits-1))*precision`, similar to the error in a gaussian random walk.
 The default precision is `1e-5`, meaning that each tdvp step will likely be accurate up to order `1e-4` assuming no more than order `1e2` qubits.